VisualComputing/nub/detached.md

 }
 ```

-See the [detached-frames CajasOrientadas example](https://github.com/VisualComputing/frames/tree/master/testing/src/processing/DetachedFrames/CajasOrientadas).
-Some advantages of using _detached_ frames through an instantiated `scene` object:
+See the [detached-nub CajasOrientadas example](https://github.com/VisualComputing/frames/tree/master/testing/src/processing/DetachedFrames/CajasOrientadas).
+Some advantages of using _detached_ nub through an instantiated `scene` object:

-* Same as with _detached_ frames without an instantiated `scene` object.
+* Same as with _detached_ nub without an instantiated `scene` object.
 * The `eye` node is automatically handled by the `scene` and may be set from any (attached or detached) [Frame](https://visualcomputing.github.io/frames-javadocs/frames/core/Frame.html) instance (see [setEye(Frame)](https://visualcomputing.github.io/frames-javadocs/frames/core/Graph.html#setEye-frames.core.Frame-)).
 * By default the `scene` object instantiates and attached `eye` node.
 * Frames may be picked using ray-casting and the `scene` provides all sorts of interactivity commands to manipulate them.
 * The `scene` methods [location(Vector, Frame)](https://visualcomputing.github.io/frames-javadocs/frames/core/Graph.html#location-frames.primitives.Vector-frames.core.Frame-) and [screenLocation(Vector, Frame)](https://visualcomputing.github.io/frames-javadocs/frames/core/Graph.html#screenLocation-frames.primitives.Vector-frames.core.Frame-) transforms coordinates between node and screen space.

-The main disadvantage of using detached frames is that you need to know the scene hierarchy topology in advanced to be able to traverse it.
-To enable the scene to handle the traversal algorithm use [attached frames](README.md) instead.
+The main disadvantage of using detached nub is that you need to know the scene hierarchy topology in advanced to be able to traverse it.
+To enable the scene to handle the traversal algorithm use [attached nub](README.md) instead.